Keeping your brain sharp across the lifespan

 What It Is

-Cognitive reserve, a concept developed largely by Dr. Yaakov Stern at Columbia University, refers to the brain's ability to improvise and find alternate ways of completing tasks.
-As Dr. Stern, a pioneer in cognitive reserve research and professor of neuropsychology, has explained, "Cognitive reserve helps to explain why individuals with the same degree of brain pathology can have vastly different clinical presentations."
+Cognitive reserve refers to the brain's ability to improvise and find alternate ways of completing tasks.
+The concept was developed largely by researchers at Columbia University, where research by Dr. Yaakov Stern established it.
+As noted by Dr. Stern, a pioneer in cognitive reserve research and professor of neuropsychology, "Cognitive reserve helps to explain why individuals with the same degree of brain pathology can have vastly different clinical presentations."
 People with higher cognitive reserve can sustain more brain damage or pathology before showing clinical symptoms.

 Think of it as having multiple routes to a destination.
 If one road is blocked, you have alternatives.
 People with low cognitive reserve have fewer alternate routes; disruption of one pathway causes immediate problems.